watreh/audacity/SRS.md

 **1.3 Intended Use**

 Audacity is designed to provide a robust and user-friendly platform for audio recording, editing, and manipulation.
-It caters to a wide range of audio processing needs, from simple cut-and-trim operations to complex multi-track editing for podcasters, musicians, and audio engineers.
+It provides a wide range of audio processing functionalities from simple cut-and-trim operations to complex multi-track editing for podcasters, musicians and audio engineers.

 **1.4 Product Scope**

 Audacity aims to be the go-to software for audio editing tasks, offering versatility and accessibility.
-It shall support a multitude of audio formats, provide a rich set of editing tools, and ensure compatibility across various operating systems.
+It supports a multitude of audio formats, provide a rich set of editing tools and ensures compatibility across various operating systems.

 **1.5 Definitions and Acronyms**